Ai Accountant

 Common Mistakes to Avoid

-• Distorting inventory metrics by mixing returns, WIP, or consignment with finished goods, segment cleanly.
+• Distorting inventory metrics by mixing returns, work in progress, or consignment with finished goods.
+Segment cleanly.

 Example Benchmarks